 Our cardiology nurses look after a wide variety of patients who have undergone diagnostic and interventional cardiology procedures.
 We care for patients with complex cardiology needs including those who need coronary care.
 As a cardiology nurse at Royal Papworth Hospital, you would care for a variety of patients, from those coming in for a planned procedure to those who have been brought in by ambulance after suffering a heart attack.

 If you have experience of working on a cardiology ward, that’s great, but it’s not necessary.
 As long as you’re a qualified nurse, have an interest in cardiology and are passionate about excellent care and innovation, we’d like to hear from you.

 Find out more

-If you have any questions about our cardiology nursing roles, please feel free to get in touch with one of our recruitment nurses, Linda Lewis or Cora McKeown – they will be happy to help.
+If you have any questions about our cardiology nursing roles, please feel free to get in touch with our recruitment nurse, Linda Lewis – they will be happy to help.